Table of Contents Show

 By and large, big landlords and real estate holding companies that own a lot of property have the resources to find new tenants quickly.
 They also are not prone to be overly burdened by an apartment standing empty for a month or even two.
 These companies are more likely to be more agreeable to ending a lease early.

 Smaller landlords, who cannot afford to have an empty apartment for even one month, might not be so agreeable.
-However, if you have a friend who wants to take over your apartment or you are willing to do outreach to find someone take over your space, this often lessens the negative impact of ending your lease.
+However, if you have a friend who wants to take over your residence or are willing to do outreach to find someone to take over your space, it often lessens the negative impact of ending your lease.
 In this case, your landlord might be very willing to accommodate your request.

-The NYC Rent Guidelines Board has some answers to the question of how to break a lease: “Generally speaking, breaking a lease is like breaking a contract, and the landlord can claim part or all of your security deposit for unpaid rent.
-The landlord could also go to court to enforce the terms of the lease (i.e., ask you to pay additional rent until a new tenant is found).
+The NYC Rent Guidelines Board has some answers to the question of how to break a lease; “Generally speaking, breaking a lease is like breaking a contract, and the landlord can claim part or all of your security deposit for unpaid rent.
+The landlord could also go to court to enforce the lease terms (i.e., ask you to pay additional rent until a new tenancy agreement is found).
 Under current rulings, landlords also have no duty to promptly re-rent the apartment.”

-Of course, there are exceptions to every rule, and terminating a lease early without financial or other consequences are permitted in particular circumstances.
+Of course, there are exceptions to every rule terminating a lease early without financial or other consequences permitted in particular circumstances.
 There potentially might be a way legally, you can move out before the lease term ends; if meeting the following criteria:

-Your 62 or older and are moving into a senior residenceYour 62 or older and are moving into a senior residence:
+Your 62 or older and are moving into a senior residenceYour 62 or older and are moving into a senior residence

 NYS property law protects tenants 62 years of age or older who cannot live independently and are moving to a nursing home or other assisted living situation.